thillRobot/seam_detection/README.md

 - [ ] investigate segmentation models - can we set the width of the `SACMODEL_PLANE` ?

-- [ ] develope description of the weld seam in the workflow - one idea is a `user defined element` in the ply files
+- [ ] develop description of the weld seam in the workflow - one idea is a `user defined element` in the ply files I think a better idea is to start with yaml files as config files, see `seam_detection/config/`

 - [ ] add description of the seam to the model - i have begun by creating seam *.pcd* files